patwari/leetcode-csharp/README.md

 # C# with VSCode, xUnit, and internal debugger

+This document contains list of steps to setup dotnet with vscode.
+Primarily this is for my own use, and may not contain the best of approaches!!

 ## Setup Approach 01: Command line

 1. `$ dotnet new console -n Leetcode`